 In summer, small towns like Listvyanka that dot the shore are bursting at the seams with tourists.
 Fishing, swimming, boating and other waterborne activities are incredibly popular, but why on earth would anyone visit during winter?

-Visiting Lake Baikal in Winter
+Why Take a Lake Baikal Winter Tour?

 During the coldest winter months, the lake freezes.
 In huge areas, the ice is so sturdy, that a road is built across the surface every year.
 At 75cm thick, it can support trucks up to 15 tonnes, and in some places it is up to 1.5m thick.
 The craziest thing?
 The ice is so clear that you can still see through it!
 Venture out on foot and you’ll have a fun but unnerving experience.